authgear/authgear-server/docs/specs/workflow-customization.md

 The configuration is declarative.
 It only specifies what identity or authenticator to create.
 But the exact execution is unspecified in the configuration.
 In this section, we specify how Default UI execute flows according to the configuration.

 Each `signup_flow`, `login_flow`, and `signup_login_flow` will be executed with a [Workflow](./workflow.md#workflow).

-### `signup_flows` in Default UI

-Default UI executes signup flow in the following order:

-- Create the identity in `identification_methods` one by one.
-  - For each identity, if verification is required, verify the identity.
-  - For each identity, create the associated authenticator.
-- Create the authenticator in `authentication_methods` one by one.
-- Display a form to collect `standard_attributes` and `custom_attributes`.

 ### `login_flows` in Default UI